DIY Preparation and Ticket Tips For Visiting Florence's Amazing Uffizi Gallery

 If you're like me, you don't always like formal tours.
 I like to linger over things and not be rushed from room to room.
 Plus, what I like may not be what a tour guide is showing me.

 Everything To Know Before Visiting the Uffizi Gallery in Florence

 Here's what you can do, DYI style, to prepare for and tackle your visit to the Uffizi in efficient fashion.
 You can plan your visit down to the last detail, if you're so inclined.

 1. Identify and Educate Yourself On the Must See Uffizi Masterpieces

 First, read up on the must see masterpieces in the Uffizi.
 I've written an extensive guide to the Uffizi, complete with 18 must see masterpieces and tips for visiting and getting tickets.

 2. Learn the Uffizi Layout With a Map

 The Uffizi is spread out over three floors.
 The ground floor is the ticket office and main entrance.
 The first floor features the lesser halls, like the Cabinet of Prints and Drawings.
 The second floor is the main event, where all the masterpieces are shown.
 That's where you begin your tour.

-The Botticelli Room is the most popular in the Uffizi.
+The Botticelli Rooms, halls 10-14, are the most popular in the Uffizi.
 At peak times, the Birth of Venus is perpetually besieged by guided groups.
+The newly reshuffled Raphael and Michelangelo Room is also popular.
 Visit very early or late in the day to avoid this, and don’t visit in the summer if you can help it.